ejabbered/slpkg/content/home.md

                                              _Slackware package manager_______
 Commands:
-   update, --only=[...]
+   update, --repositories=[...]
 Run this command to update all
                                              the packages list.

-   upgrade, --only=[...]
+   upgrade, --repositories=[...]
 Delete and recreate all packages
                                              lists.

    repo-add [repository name] [URL]          Add custom repository.